Udozi/Lurjus-Godot/README.md

 If you chose a Monster...
 You may either fight it barehanded or with an equipped Weapon.

 Once you have chosen 3 cards (such that only one remains), your turn is complete.
 Leave the fourth card face up in front of you as part of the next Room.
+*You can also choose to clear the whole room before advancing in Lurjus.*

 Combat: